Manifesto (2015 film): Release

 Images from the film were released in April 2015.
 Manifesto had its world premiere and was exhibited at ACMI from 9 December 2015 to 14 March 2016.
 The installation was shown in Berlin at the Museum für Gegenwart from 10 February to 6 November 2016, and at the Sprengel Museum in Hanover from 5 June 2016 to 29 January 2017.
 The Art Gallery of New South Wales in Sydney exhibited it from 28 May to 13 November 2016.
 The first showing in North America was from 7 December 2016 to 8 January 2017 at the Park Avenue Armory in New York City.
 The installation was also shown in Canada at the Musée d'art contemporain de Montréal from 20 November 2018 to 20 January 2019.
-It also played in the Hungarian National Gallery in Budapest, at the Royal Palace.

 A 94-minute linear version of the film had its world premiere at the 2017 Sundance Film Festival on 23 January 2017.
 Shortly after, FilmRise acquired North American distribution rights.
 The film was released in New York on 10 May 2017, and in Los Angeles and other select cities on 26 May.
 It was made available for streaming on Amazon Prime Video later that year.
 The following year, a 90-minute linear version was screened on the German Bayerischer Rundfunk channel.
 In 2019, the film was displayed on 13 screens at Washington D.C.'s Hirshhorn Museum and Sculpture Garden, where it was part of a larger exhibition entitled "Manifesto: Art X Agency".